 Romance Fraud: how and why to protect yourself

-The very idea of Romance Fraud makes me squirm – what has the world come to?
-Last week my father received a communication from Surrey Police, warning about the very real presence of Romance Fraud in our community.
-This is not a new crime but it does seem to be one that is on the rise with the increase in Social Media usage.
+The very idea of Romance Fraud makes most of us squirm – what has the world come to?
+The Police regularly warn about the very real presence of Romance Fraud in our community.
+This is not a new crime but it does seem to be one that is on the rise with the increase in Social Media usage and online dating.

 Unfortunately, whilst the internet is probably considered to be one of the greatest advances of the 20th century, it does come with a new set of social and financial risks.